carl2087/life-sort-task-app/README.md

  * To create a task application where users can create tasks that vary in detail.
  * For users of the site to have full CRUD functionality within the tasks that they create.
- * Deliver a simple and intuitave user experience suitable for a wide range of users.
+ * Deliver a simple and intuitive user experience suitable for a wide range of users.
  * Offer a minimal set of features chosen in order to deliver a useful application within an achievable development timeframe, whilst laying a solid foundation to add additional features in the future.

 ## Planning